FAQs

 Call the Snowbird office at (828) 321-2210 to add or drop additional spots.

 Additional spots can be added to your group as long as the event is not full.
 Open your Snowbird account to determine if there are any remaining spots available.
-Be sure to only register for spots that you are certain you’ll need as the deposit is non-refundable.
+Be sure to only register for spots that you are certain you’ll need, as the deposit is non-refundable.
 Check our Registration Guide for details on how to invite specific students to your group via email.

 How many chaperones does my group need to bring?

-SWO requires a minimum of a 1:10 chaperone to student ratio.
+SWO requires a minimum of a 1:10 chaperone-to-student ratio.
 If you are bringing both guys and girls to camp, you will need chaperones of each gender to attend as well.

 What should I bring?